vigdikshit/tacoloco-app/README.md

 			}
 		]
 	}
-	I have assumed that input will come in the form of an object containing items ordered along with their quantities.
+	Note: I have assumed that input will come in the form of an object containing items ordered along with their quantities.